vairagadeshruti355-ctrl/CP-python/README.md

 # Competitive Programming in python - (from begginer to contest level)

-This report includes the topics that have been completed in firsst four weeks of the SoC
+This report includes the topics that have been completed in first four weeks of the SoC